-Element/Featur re: EXTERIOR WALLS - MAIN LEVEL This involves: Preservation Restoration Reconstruction Rehabilitation Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work: will be saved wh el existing exterior walls are to remain, and reinforced from the interior.
-All historic material nile the wall envelope will be updated to meet code standards.
-Their location will not their bottom sills or top plates.
-All window and door locations are to remain

-Element/Feature: EXTERIOR WALLS - UPPER LEVEL
+Element/Feature e: EXTERIOR WALLS - MAIN LEVEL This involves: Based on the cond the proposed work: ■ Preservation ☐ Restoration ☐ Reconstruction ■ Rehabilitation dition and deficiencies outlined in the Physical Conditions Report, please describe in detail All four main level el existing exterior walls are to remain, and reir ile the wall envelope will be updated to meet co their bottom sills or top plates.
+All window and ode standards.
+Their location will not Element/Feature e:EXTERIOR WALLS - UPPER LEVEL This involves: ■ Preservation□ Restoration□ Rehabilitation Based on the cond the proposed work: dition and deficiencies outlined in the Physical k: Conditions Report, please describe in detail xterior walls consist of the dormer window wing wa g from the interior.
+All historic material will be save ards.

-Preservation

-□ Reconstruction ■ Rehabilitation

-Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work:

-The upper level exterior walls consist of the dormer window wing walls.
-The walls will all remain in their place and receive reinforcing from the interior.
-All historic material will be saved while the wall envelope will be updated to meet code standards.